Acute Respiratory Illness

 Acute Respiratory Disease

-Emergency Department visits for acute respiratory disease are increasing locally and statewide.
+Emergency Department visits for acute respiratory disease are decreasing from peak activity in January and February.
+Activity is now at moderate levels on the Cape & Islands compared to low levels in the rest of the state.
 Young children (under 5 years old) and the elderly (over 65) are most severely affected.

 Table 1.
 Acute Respiratory Disease Severity Indicators, Number of Visits and Percent of Total Visits that Week